Winning the cup

 2005 - Former reserves forward Ian Armstrong was released by Port Vale after seventeen goals in 101 outings.

 2011 – Future reds loanee Nuri Şahin joined Real Madrid from Borussia Dortmund for €10m.
-However, he only made ten senior appearances while in Spain, netting once, and is now back in Dortmund.
+However, he only made ten senior appearances while in Spain, netting once, before returning to Dortmund.